wikirona/wikirona/trials/README.md

 ## Editor Application
 * API + Website + Mobile App
-* Authentication/Authorization for write access, possibly per site
+* Authentication/Authorization for write access, possibly per study site
 * As a consideration inputing should be as fast as possible, with as little typing as possible, work well on mobile/tablet/desktop.
 Ideally Android/iOS/browser.

 ### Form for testing institution details
 * Institution Name
 * Address
-* Person(s) Responsible
+* Principal Investigator

 ### Form for patient characteristics
-* SiteSpecific Patient-ID (anonymous)
+* Patient-ID (this is translated to an anonymous patient ID)
 * Sex
 * DoB
 * Etnicity